 Upgrade 3: Max out the RAM.

 Old laptops often have an official limit to how much RAM they can take, and a real limit that hackers and tinkerers have discovered.
 Listen to the people who have done it, and not to the specs!
-For example, my X220 can only officially accept 8gb, but the kind folks who play with this sort of thing for fun have worked out that it can accept a whopping 16gb!
+For example, my X220 can only officially accept 8gb, but the excellent people who play with this sort of thing for fun have worked out that it can accept a whopping 16gb!

 Upgrade 4: P-p-p-pickup a Penguin!